NodeZero Solves GOAD —

 NodeZero didn’t stop at one domain.
 It abused Active Directory Certificate Services (ADCS), exploited a vulnerable certificate template (ESC3), impersonated a domain admin, and moved laterally across trust boundaries into the parent domain.

-In under 15 minutes, NodeZero had full control — without triggering alerts, crashing systems, or requiring a single manual command.
+In just 14 minutes, NodeZero had full control — without crashing systems or requiring a single manual command.

 Just autonomous software chaining real weaknesses into real impact.